 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-Restricted trading & Consumption on premises NYE (except airport, catering, other public noon - 10:00 PM (liquor can only be served with illary to a meal in a dining area) entertainment venue, vessel - std) noon - 10:00 PM (liquor can only be served with illary to a meal in a dining area) l opening time until normal closing time or 2:00 New Year's Day, whichever is the later Note: Trading is also allowed at other times on Good Friday and Christmas Day if authorised by an extended trading authorisation.
+Restricted trading & Consumption on premises NYE (except airport, catering, other public entertainment venue, Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) vessel - std) Christmas Day 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Note: Trading is also allowed at other times on Good Friday and Christmas Day if authorised by an extended trading authorisation.
 Liquor can only be served with or ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
-Trial period for extended hours (default trial period condition) If the local consent authority does not approve the continuation of the trial period in the development consent after the end date of the trial period 17 October 2024 (or as may be extended from time to time), the trading hours of the premises will revert to 7.00am and 12.00am midnight (indoors) and 7.00am to 10.00pm (outdoors) Monday to Sunday.
-A copy of the relevant development consent is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming inspector, or any other person authorised by the Independent Liquor & Gaming Authority.
+Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated October 2023 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plat of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.